SimonMoynihan33/fur-ever-mates-adoption/README.md

 ![About Desktop](docs/wf-about.png)

-**About Mobile**
+- **About Mobile**

 ![About Mobile](docs/wf-about-mobile.png)

-In the beginning stages of my project, my rehoming section and and about section were going to be on the same page.
+In the beginning stages of my project, my rehoming section and the about section were going to be on the same page.
 After some thinking and replanning i decided to seperate them to give them both the attention they deserve as they are different pages with different goals.

 **Signup**